nyaaorick/Assigment-UDP-Localsend/README.md

 ## Description

-All file operations are contained within specific directories: `server_files` on the server and `client_files` on the client.
+All file operations are contained within specific directories: `serverfile` on the server and `client_files` on the client.